oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 ### Objectives

-* Navigate to Stack MOnitoring Import Resources
-* Review the process of importing an OCI Load Balancer
+* Review the process of importing a load balancer in to Stack Monitoring
-* Review the load balancer Stack Monitoring home page
+* Review a load balancer home page in Stack Monitoring
-* Review the process of relating the load balancer to a WebLogic cluster
+* Review the process of relating a load balancer to a WebLogic cluster to complete the topology

 ### Prerequisites